^

 Use Nazol during pregnancy

-Use of medication Nazol pregnant women is not recommended.
-If this remedy is necessary, the recommended dosage should be adhered to, carefully assessing the likely risks to the developing fetus.
+The use of the drug Nazol by pregnant women is not recommended.
+If it is necessary to use this drug, the recommended doses of the drug should be followed, carefully assessing the possible risks to the developing fetus.

 Contraindications

-• Atrophy of the mucous membranes of the nose.
+• Atrophy of the nasal mucosa.

 • Glaucoma, increased intraocular pressure.

-• Acute heart attack, stroke, hypertensive crisis.
+• Acute myocardial infarction, stroke, hypertensive crisis.

 • Pregnancy and lactation period.